My Main Page with Links to My Book

 Natural law

-1. belief in arbitrary moral rules that powerful people pretend came from God(s)
+1. belief in arbitrary rules that powerful individuals pretend came from God(s)

 2. belief in arbitrary moral rules that powerful people pretend came from genes, the natural environment or a higher consciousness